launchdarkly/LaunchDarkly-Docs/README.md

 ## 🚀 Build & Deploy (internal LaunchDarkly use only)

-Github action automatically builds and deploys to staging on push to master.
+GitHub action automatically builds and deploys to staging on push to master.

 If you want to manually deploy your own branch to staging, do this: